 Co-reviewing (sharing peer review assignments with senior researchers) is one of the best ways to learn peer review as it gives researchers a hands-on, practical understanding of the process.

-In a recent article in The Scientist, the team at Future of Research argue that co-reviewing can be a valuable learning experience for peer review, as long as it's done properly and with transparency.
+In a recent article in The Scientist, the team at Future of Research argues that co-reviewing can be a valuable learning experience for peer review, as long as it's done properly and with transparency.

 The reason there’s a need to call out how co-reviewing works is because it does have its downsides.
 The practice can leave early-career researchers unaware of the core concepts of peer review, and make it hard for them to later join an editor’s reviewer pool if they haven’t received adequate recognition for their share of the review work.
 (If you are asked to write a peer review on behalf of a senior colleague or researcher, make sure you get recognition for your efforts by using our collaborative reviewer feature).